Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing: Abstract

 \section{Abstract}

-We propose a novel zero-shot source tracing framework inspired by advances in speaker verification.
-Specifically, we adapt the SSL-AASIST system for attack classification, ensuring that the attacks used for training are disjoint from those used to form fingerprint–trial pairs.
+We propose a novel zero-shot source tracing framework inspired by speaker verification.
+We adapt SSL-AASIST for attack classification, enhancing embeddings with AAM loss and RegMixup, and ensure that training attacks are disjoint from those forming fingerprint–trial pairs.
 For backend scoring in attack verification, we explore both zero-shot approaches (cosine similarity and Siamese) and few-shot approaches (MLP and Siamese).
-Experiments on our recently introduced STOPA dataset suggest that few-shot learning provides advantages in the closed-set scenario, while zero-shot approaches perform better in the open-set scenario.
-In closed-set trials, few-shot Siamese and MLP achieve equal error rates (EER) of $18.44\%$ and $15.11\%$, compared to $27.14\%$ for zero-shot cosine scoring.
-Conversely, in open-set trials, zero-shot cosine scoring reaches $21.70\%$, outperforming few-shot Siamese and MLP at $27.40\%$ and $22.65\%$, respectively.
+Experiments on our recently introduced STOPA dataset with an open set setting show that few-shot learning provides advantages in the in-distribution (ID) scenario, while zero-shot approaches perform better in the out-of-distribution (OOD) scenario.
+In attack source verification with ID trials, few-shot Siamese and MLP achieve equal error rates (EER) of $17.72\%$ and $13.11\%$, compared to $29.91\%$ for zero-shot cosine scoring.
+Conversely, in OOD trials, zero-shot cosine scoring reaches $16.43\%$, outperforming few-shot Siamese $23.47\%$ and MLP $21.57\%$.